DavidLakeT/DavidLakeT/README.md

 👥 I have a passion for learning and sharing my knowledge with others in a way that's as human as possible.

 ## Skills
-- 👨‍💻 Rust, Java, Kotlin, Python, Go.
+- 👨‍💻 Rust, Java, Kotlin, Python, Go, Dart.
-- 🧩 Rocket, Spring, Django, Fiber.
+- 🧩 Rocket, Spring, Django, Fiber, Gin.
 - 📚 Pandas, Scikit-learn, Tokio.
 - ⚙️ MySQL, SQL, Docker, AWS, Azure, PostgreSQL.

 ## A little bit of everything
-- 🌱 I’m currently learning about Terraform and Material UI.
+- 🌱 I’m currently learning about Serenity (Discord) and Webhooks.
 - 💡 Fun fact: Milo 🥛 is my power source.
 - 💬 Talk to me about Books. 📚